What is an MRI scan?

 The scan should be completely painless.
 The most difficult part is keeping still.
 However, it makes a loud banging noise.
 We will give you headphones to reduce the noise.
 You can listen to music, so please bring in a CD.

 Listen to the noise you will hear during your scan.

 A scan usually takes 20-30 minutes, depending on the area of your body that is being scanned.

 What happens after the scan?

 As soon as the scan is finished, you can go home or back to your ward if you are an inpatient.

 You can eat, drink and resume normal activities straightaway.

-The results will be sent to the doctor who referred you.
-If you make an appointment two weeks after your scan, your results should be available.
+The results will be sent to the doctor who referred you and a follow up appointment should be made for you to receive the results within the time specified by your doctor.
 For urgent problems, the results will be available sooner.

 If you are an inpatient, the results will be given to the doctors looking after you on the ward.

 Tel: 020 7188 9033